23-24 SEASON PASSES NOW AVAILABLE!

 Neal Mix, owner since 1986, announces that he and his wife will retire and do not intend to renew the lease to operate the ski area when the lease ends in 2000.

-Charles Skinner, Jr. of Duluth, Minnesota and co-owner of Lutsen Mountains in Minnesota, signs a 30-year lease with the Wisconsin Department of Natural Resources to run the ski area in April of 2000.
 Skinner renames the ski area “Granite Peak” in hopes to attract more attention and notoriety.
 Skinner and the DNR agree to immediate upgrades in turn to $8 million over 3 years, including new additional runs on both the east and west side of the current ski area, new chairlifts, new snowmaking equipment, new rentals, new buildings, technological improvements, and ticketing.

-30 additional ski trails are cut on the East Side of the resort doubling the size of Granite Peak in one summer.
 Two new high-speed, detachable lifts, are installed and open for the season.
 The Comet 6-pack and Cupid Quad take lift rides from 8 minutes down to 3 to the top.

 21 New Trails & Dasher Quad open in the West.
 The resort also opens up the Sundance Chalet.
 Additional seating, food cafeteria, and outdoor seating areas open to the public.
 The Sundance Chalet is also used in the summer for wedding receptions, corporate events, and more.
 Along with the additional runs, more snowmaking is added across the resort.